Mashkoor Hussain Yaad

 Mashkoor Hussain Yaad (1925-2017) was an Urdu language Pakistani poet, novelist and scholar who authored several books.
-His works include Azadi Ki Charagh, a memoir of his experiences of Partition in Eastern Punjab.
+His works include Azadi Ke Charagh, a memoir of his experiences of Partition in Eastern Punjab.
 Yaad won the Pride of Performance in 1999 and the Sitara-i-Imtiaz in 2011 for his contributions to literature.

 Biography

 Mashkoor Hussain Yaad was born in 1925, in Dabwali, Hisar of East Punjab (now part of Haryana).
 He went by the pen name "Yaad", and later added this to his name when he became a poet.
 At a young age, his family moved to Muzaffarnagar District in Uttar Pradesh, where his father became a police officer.

 He was married first in 1943.
 Two weeks after Partition in 1947, his house was attacked and 35 of his family members were killed, including his wife and his three-year-old daughter.
 Only Yaad and his father survived the attack, and both migrated to Multan, Pakistan.

 Yaad died in 2017 at the age of 92 On the occasion of his death, Shehbaz Sharif, the Chief Minister of Punjab at the time, publicly expressed his condolences and said that Yaad's contribution to Urdu literature will be remembered for a long time.